broadinstitute/dagster-utils/README.md

 Whenever a new change is merged to master, our CI will automatically cut a new prerelease version and publish it to Artifactory.

-To release a new version, determine what type of version increase your changes constitute (see the above guide) and create a new tag for that version (do not include a `v` in the version number) in this repository.
+To release a new version, determine what type of version increase your changes constitute (see the above guide) and do the following:
+* Open a PR for the new version with **[RELEASE]** (case sensitive) at the start of the PR title.
+This PR should do nothing but update the changelog to include a header for the new version number (including its date of release) that covers all changes being released in the new version.
+Make sure to leave the "Pending Release" header in place.
+* Once you've merged that PR, [create a new tag](https://github.com/broadinstitute/dagster-utils/releases/new) for the new version (do not include a `v` in the version number).
 An action will automatically trigger to publish this new version to Artifactory and update our library version to match.

 ## How to use this library